mohitmujawdiya/Legion-Power-Plan-Hotkey/README.md

 # Installation

+**Installer**

+1. Download LegionPowerPlanHotkeyInstaller.exe from https://github.com/mohitmujawdiya/Legion-Power-Plan-Hotkey/releases.
+2. Run it, follow the steps, you are done!

+**Zip Installation**

-1. Download the zip from https://github.com/mohitmujawdiya/Legion-Power-Plan-Hotkey/releases.
+1. Download LegionPowerPlanHotkey.zip from https://github.com/mohitmujawdiya/Legion-Power-Plan-Hotkey/releases.
 2. Extract and place it in a folder suitable to you.
 3. Run LegionPowerPlan.exe
 4. Press Windows + B to make sure it works.

 # How to make it run at startup?

+**If you used the installer then the program will automatically run at startup.** Follow the instructions below if you used zip.

 1. Go to Start Menu > Search and Open Task Scheduler
 2. Go to Actions > Create a basic task